bd2kccd/bd2kccd.github.io/docs_src/causal-web.md

 # Causal Web Application Quick Start and User Guide

+Causal web is a Java web-based application that allows users to run causal modeling algorithms on their dataset.
+The Center for Causal Discovery is hosting this application at the Pittsburgh Supercomputing Center(PSC) and you can access it via this URL: [https://ccd4.vm.bridges.psc.edu/ccd/](https://ccd4.vm.bridges.psc.edu/ccd/).

 ## Creating Your Account

-We are currently hosting an the Causal Web Application at the Pittsburgh Supercomputing Center.
-The url for the site is [https://ccd4.vm.bridges.psc.edu/ccd/](https://ccd4.vm.bridges.psc.edu/ccd/).
-And you can create new accoutn by clikcing "Create an account" on the login page.
+You can create a new accoutn by clikcing "Create an account" link on the login page.

 ![Causal Web User Login Page](img/causal-web-login.png)

 Fill your information in the signup page.
-Make sure to read the **Terms & Conditions** agreement and check the agree box before clicking the green signup button.
+Make sure to read the **Terms & Conditions** agreement and check the agree box before clicking the signup button.

 ![Causal Web User Registration Page](img/causal-web-registration.png)

-The system will send an email with an activation link.
-After clicking on the link, the Causal Web system shows a confirmation message.
+Upon finishing registration, the system will send out an email with an activation link.
+Go to your email accont and click on that link, then the Causal Web shows a confirmation message.

 ![Causal Web User Activation Page](img/causal-web-user-activation.png)

-Click on the link in the email.
 Alternatively, click on the **"University"** button to login to the Causal Web via your Pitt/Harvard account.
+This allows all users from the two Universities to authenticate against their University system without registring new account.

 ![Causal Web User Login with Pitt/Harvard Account Page](img/auth0-login.png)

 ## Login to Causal Web Application

 Input your email address and password that you want to use to register with the Causal Web system.
-Check the Remember Me checkbox if you would like the browser automatically log you in next time you visit.
+Check the "Remember Me" checkbox if you would like the browser automatically log you in next time you visit.

 ![Causal Web User Login Page](img/causal-web-login.png)